codership/documentation/galeracluster/source/quorumreset.rst

       # systemctl start mysql

 When the first node starts with the ``--wsrep-new-cluster`` option, it initializes a new cluster using the data from the most advanced state available from the previous cluster.
-As the other nodes start they connect to this node and request state snapshot transfers, to bring their own databases up to date.
+As the other nodes start they connect to this node and request state snapshot transfers, to bring their own databases up-to-date.